-What is a SEP?
+What is a Simplified Employee Pension?

 By gaining “checkbook control” over your SEP IRA funds you will gain the following advantages: